alamb343/alamb343/README.md

 - 👋 Hi, I’m @alamb343
 - 👀 I’m interested in music.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning C++, C, and Python
 - 💞️ I’m looking to collaborate on anything.
 - 📫 Reach me on Instagram @a_lamb343
 - 😄 Pronouns: He/Him